WHO are you?

 WHAT do you do?

-I am an elder and the lead pastor at The Fields Church.
-We planted The Fields 5 years ago along with a small group of believers who wanted to step out in faith and live out the Gospel in more tangible ways.
-My main focus is to shepherd our church through the ministry of the word and prayer in hopes of accomplishing our mission as a church.
-I do this through weekly teaching at our Sunday morning worship gathering as well as leading our team of elders, deacons, and other leaders to fulfill our mission in their specific areas.
+I am one of the elders and the preaching pastor at The Fields Church.
+We planted The Fields in 2010 along with a small group of believers who wanted to step out in faith and live out the Gospel in more tangible ways.
+My main focus is to shepherd our church through the ministry of the word and prayer in hopes of being a healthy church in the world.
+I do this through weekly preaching at our Sunday morning worship gathering as well as serving with our team of elders, deacons, and other volunteers to fulfill our mission as a church.

 WHERE did you come from?

 I grew up in Arlington, TX my whole life.
 Most of my memories happened right here in this city.
+In fact, I played tball and baseball at the YMCA our church partners with and meets at!
 My first time to live outside of Arlington was while I was at school at Texas A&M University (Whoop ’03).
-I studied Zoology for several years, but in September 2001 it was clear that God was calling me to serve His church.
+I studied Zoology and business for several years, but in September 2001 it was clear that God was calling me to serve His church.
 I graduated in May of 2003, started working at Lamar Baptist in Arlington in June, married Joy in July, and started seminary at Southwestern in August.
 I was privileged to be the Student Pastor at Lamar for 8 years.
 That is where I learned so much about God, marriage, ministry, parenting, and myself.
 In 2010 God began stirring my heart to step out in faith and plant a church that was focused on making disciples and taking the church to the world.
-Lamar Baptist sent us out to plant The Fields Church in 2010 and we are so grateful to be with the people God has placed us with!
+Lamar Baptist sent us out to plant The Fields Church in 2010 and we are so grateful for this church!

 WHEN were you saved?